Homological subsets of Spec: Introduction

 \begin{problem}(Vasconcelos) Is $\eass_R(M)$ finite? \end{problem}

-Denote the \textit{homological support} by $\bigcup_{i}\Supp(\Ext^i_R(-,R))$.
+Note that $\eass_R(M)$ is a subset of another homological set: We define the \textit{homological support} a module $(-)$ by $\bigcup_{i}\Supp(\Ext^i_R(-,R))$.
+In \cite{n} Nunke showed a module over certain Dedekind domains is zero if and only if its homological support is empty.
 In Section 2 we show that the homological support have strange properties compared to the classical support.
-Despite of this, we show over finitely generated modules, homological support is the classical support.
-This drops $\pd(M)<\infty$ from a result of Peskine and Szpiro, see \cite{ps}.
-As an application, we extend an implicit result of Grothendieck \cite[6.4.4)]{41} by avoiding scheme-theory and $(\textsc{LC})$ (see Corollary \ref{jesse2}): \underline{} \begin{observation} If $\dim(\Ext^{d-i}_R(M,R))\leq i $ for all $i$ and $g=d-r$, then $\dim(\Ext^{d-r}_R(M,R))=r$. \end{observation}
+Despite this, we show over finitely generated modules, homological support is the classical support.
+This drops $\pd(-)<\infty$ from an implicit result of Peskine-Szpiro \cite[Page 68]{ps} (also see the explicit result of Jans \cite[Corollary 3.2]{j}), where $\pd_R(-)$ stands for the projective dimension of an $R$-module $(-)$.
+This result has some corollaries.
+For example, if $M$ and $N$ are finitely generated, we show: In particular, $ \cup_i \Supp(\Ext^i_R(M,M))=\cup_i \Supp(\Ext^i_R(M,R))=\Supp(M)$.
+As an immediate consequence, $M$ is zero iff $\Ext^i_R(M,R)= 0$ for all $i$.
+It may be worth to note that the noncommutative version of the last observation is very interesting:

+\textbf{Strong Nakayama conjecture:} Let $A$ be an Artinian algebra, and $0\neq S$ be any simple module.
+Then there is an integer $n \geq 0$ such that $\Ext^n_A(S,A)\neq 0$.

+For more details, see \cite{ar} by Auslander and Reiten.
+Let us focus on our commutative setting.
+As a second application, we extend an implicit result of Grothendieck \cite[6.4.4)]{41} by avoiding scheme-theory: